larrasket/metaexodus/README.md

 ### Current Limitations

-- Requires existing database schema (can't create the database for you)
+- Auto-creates the database and ensures schema; complex nested structures are stored as JSONB
 - Only works with PostgreSQL locally
 - No way to exclude sensitive tables or columns